 This printable “grid”, 16 egg “halves” (use the halves from Game #3)

-Place the note-reading grid on the floor and the egg halves to the side.
-Start the timer and then have your student place “note name” egg halves over the corresponding notes on the grid as fast as possible.
-Alternatively, you can add a keyboard awareness element to the game by playing a key on the piano and then having your student place the corresponding note name over the corresponding note on the grid.
+Place the note-reading grid on the floor and set the egg halves off to the side.
+Start the timer, then have your student place the “note name” egg halves on the matching notes on the grid as quickly as possible.

 Off to buy some eggs!
 My students are ready for some fun!
 This has been a long stretch of lessons (end of Christmas vacation to Easter with no built in breaks).
 While we are doing great on spring recital prep, the kids are struggling with maintaining focus.
 These Egg Games will be “eggscellent”!!!!
 Thank you!!!!